SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

 The **Interface Segregation Principle**, abbreviated as (ISP), states that clients **should not** be forced to depend on **methods they do not use**.

-The main objective of ISP is to split the so-called **"fat" interfaces** that are very large, into smaller and more specific **"role" interfaces**.
+The main objective of ISP is to split the so-called **"fat" interfaces** that are very large into smaller and more specific **"role" interfaces**.

 By doing so, **clients** will only have to know about the **methods** that are of interest to **them**.